utsab/OfferInsight/README.md

 pnpm prisma generate

-If you want GUI for databasae ala Prisma: pnpm prisma studio (optional if I want GUI)
+If you want GUI for databasae ala Prisma: pnpm prisma studio (optional if you want GUI)

 Starts the website:
 pnpm dev